Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

 \end{enumerate} \end{definition}

-For an open and dense set of 1-parameter families of gradients, it is easy to describe the bifurcation diagram: It consists of isolated points in the parameter space~$\R$ at which one of the conditions appearing in the characterization of Morse-Smale gradients is violated ``in the mildest possible manner''.
+By Palis and Takens~\cite[Main Theorem]{PT83} and Vegter~\cite[p.~124]{Vegter85}, for an open and dense set of 1-parameter families of gradients, it is easy to describe the bifurcation diagram: It consists of isolated points in the parameter space~$\R$ at which one of the conditions appearing in the characterization of Morse-Smale gradients is violated ``in the mildest possible manner.''
 For a generic family $\{X^\mu\} \in X_1^g(M)$, at each bifurcation value $\ol{\mu} \in \R$ exactly one of the following two possibilities holds:

-\begin{enumerate} \item Failure of condition~(H).
-The vector field $X^{\ol{\mu}}$ has exactly one generically unfolding saddle-node~$p$, all other singular points are hyperbolic, and all stable and unstable manifolds are transversal.
-By convention (here and later), the set of stable and unstable manifolds includes $W^{ss}(p)$ and $W^{uu}(p)$ as well as $W^s(p)$ and $W^u(p)$. \item Failure of condition~(T).
-All singular points of $X^{\ol{\mu}}$ are hyperbolic, and there is a single non-transversal orbit of intersection~$\g$ of the unstable manifold $W^u(p_1^{\ol{\mu}})$ of $p_1^{\ol{\mu}}$ and the stable manifold $W^s(p_2^{\ol{\mu}})$ of $p_2^{\ol{\mu}}$ that is quasi-transversal and satisfies the non-degeneracy conditions below.
+\begin{enumerate} \labitem{(NH)}{item:failure-H} Failure of condition~\ref{cond:hyp}.
+The vector field $X^{\ol{\mu}}$ has exactly one generically unfolding saddle-node~$p$, while all other singular points are hyperbolic, and all stable and unstable manifolds are transversal.
+By convention (here and later), at saddle-nodes, the set of stable and unstable manifolds required to be transverse includes $W^{ss}(p)$ and $W^{uu}(p)$ as well as $W^s(p)$ and $W^u(p)$. \labitem{(NT)}{item:failure-T} Failure of condition~\ref{cond:transv}.
+All singular points of $X^{\ol{\mu}}$ are hyperbolic, and there is a single non-transversal orbit of intersection~$\g$ of the unstable manifold $W^u(p_1^{\ol{\mu}})$ of $p_1^{\ol{\mu}}$ and the stable manifold $W^s(p_2^{\ol{\mu}})$ of $p_2^{\ol{\mu}}$ that is quasi-transversal and satisfies the additional non-degeneracy conditions below.